aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/findoptions/_index.md

 Indicates whether search order by rows or columns.

+**Remarks**

+NOTE: This member is now obsolete.
+Instead, please use FindOptions.SearchOrderByRows property.
+This property will be removed 12 months later since November 2018.
+Aspose apologizes for any inconvenience you may have experienced.

 **Parameters:**
 | Parameter | Type | Description |
 | --- | --- | --- |